EidanT/EidanT/README.md

 Software Developer Student at ITLA.

-I'm working on a social media app where users can find teammates to play games, post gameplay clips, chat, and use a live matchmaking system.
+I'm currently working on a social media app where users can find teammates to play games, post gameplay clips, chat, and use a live matchmaking system.
 The app is built with React Native for the frontend and C# for the backend.
 I'm focusing on the frontend while my team handles the backend.

 <!--